 Make a Difference

-Make a lasting contribution to the Texas Library Association, the library profession, and libraries.
+Make a lasting contribution to TLA, the library profession, and libraries.

-Texas Library Association relies on the generosity of library supporters to enable us to carry out our mission.
-A gift of financial support to TLA will translate into an enduring legacy that will help keep the flame of libraries and literacy burning bright.
-We invite you to consider supporting the profession and TLA.
-Thank you!
+TLA relies on the generosity of library supporters to enable us to carry out our mission.
+A gift of financial support to TLA translates into an enduring legacy that will help keep the flame of libraries and literacy burning bright.
+We hope you’ll consider supporting the profession and TLA.

 - Donor ($15 – $49)